Quezon City: Water supply, power and telecommunications

 Electric services are provided by Meralco, the sole electric power distributor in Metro Manila.
 As of December 2009, Meralco has a total of 512,255 customers within the city: 461,645 (90.1%) residential, 49,082 (9.6%) commercial, and 1,110 (0.2%) industrial.
 Street lights have 418 accounts.
-As of October 2019, the city has LED 26,776 streetlights.
+As of October 2019, the city has 26,776 LED streetlights.

 With the liberalization of the telecommunications industry, the city benefitted by having more firms that offer telephone and internet services.
-At present, there are five telecommunication companies operating in the city: PLDT, Bayantel, Digitel, Multimedia and Eastern Telecommunications Services, Inc.
+Notable telecommunication companies operating in the city include PLDT/Smart Communications, Globe Telecom, Dito Telecommunity, Multimedia and Eastern Telecommunications Services, Inc.

 Domestic solid waste

 The Payatas dumpsite was the largest landfill in Metro Manila.
 It was established in the 1970s on the barangay of the same, located at the northeast part of Quezon City.
 The area where the landfill is situated used to be a ravine surrounded by farming villages and rice paddies.
 When the Smokey Mountain in Tondo, Manila, was closed in 1995, people who resided and worked as scavengers there migrated to the Payatas dumpsite, establishing a squatter colony around the dumpsite.
 On July 10, 2000, the deadly Payatas landslide occurred, when large heaps of garbage dump collapsed on a nearby informal settlers' community and burned, killing between 218 and 700 people.
 Following the tragic collapse, Republic Act No. 9003 or the Ecological Solid Waste Management Act of 2000 was passed, which mandates the closure of open dumpsites in the Philippines by 2004 and controlled dumpsites by 2006.
 In 2004, the Payatas dumpsite was reconfigured as a controlled disposal facility but it was closed down in December 2010.
 A separate dumpsite was established near the old open dumpsite in January 2011.
 The newer dumpsite closed in December 2017.